-So you’ve taken the plunge, packed your bags and are headed to Atlanta but the million dollar question is where will you live?
-Because Atlanta is such a sprawling city, and one that’s infamous for its traffic and long commutes—it's recommended to choose a neighborhood near your office.
-Of course, there are other important factors to consider, as well, like cost of living, access to public transportation, school districts, neighborhood style and lodging preferences (i.e. single family home versus rented apartment).
+So you’ve taken the plunge, packed your bags and are headed to Atlanta, but the million dollar question remains: Where will you live?
+Atlanta is such a sprawling city, and one that’s infamous for its traffic and long commutes, so many people choose to live in a neighborhood near their office.
+Of course, there are other important factors to consider, from cost of living and access to public transportation to the quality of the schools.

-Those seeking a true in-town experience may want to buy a condo in Midtown or a townhouse in Inman Park, whereas families looking for a big house with a yard on a quiet street may prefer a suburb, like Roswell or Smyrna.
+Lifestyle plays a big part in deciding where to settle down.
+Those seeking a true in town experience may want to buy a condo in Midtown or a townhouse in Inman Park, whereas families looking for a big house with a yard on a quiet street may prefer a suburb, like Roswell or Smyrna.
 To wit, here's the essential neighborhood guide to Atlanta to help you decide which is right for you.
 Take a look.

-The most fundamental distinction of Atlanta living may be the terms ITP (Inside The Perimeter) and OTP (Outside The Perimeter).
+The most fundamental distinction of Atlanta living may be the terms of The Perimeter: Do you want to be ITP (Inside The Perimeter) or OTP (Outside The Perimeter)?
 These terms broadly define the difference between living in town and living in the suburbs based on the city’s encapsulating freeway, the 285 Perimeter Beltway.
 What you need to know:

-- On the flipside, those living OTP often find a relatively lower cost of living (read: more house for the money) alongside communities with amenities like swimming pools and tennis courts and stellar public school systems.
+- On the flipside, those living OTP often find a relatively lower cost of living (more house for the money) alongside communities with amenities like swimming pools and tennis courts and stellar public school systems.

 Atlanta is a city of micro-neighborhoods — with 242 neighborhoods officially defined by the city, it can be overwhelming to decide where to live.
-Keep in mind, these neighborhoods are divisions of 25 citizen advisory councils (they’re the ones who handle zoning, land use, and other planning issues), two counties (primarily Fulton, and partly DeKalb to the east) and three main districts:
+However, these neighborhoods are divisions of 25 citizen advisory councils (they’re the ones who handle zoning, land use, and other planning issues), two counties (primarily Fulton, and partly DeKalb to the east) and three main districts:

-- Downtown, which encompasses the following neighborhoods: Castleberry Hill, Five Points, Luckie Marietta and Peachtree Center, among others.
+- Downtown: Encompasses the following neighborhoods: Castleberry Hill, Five Points, Luckie Marietta and Peachtree Center, among others.

-- Midtown, which encompasses the following neighborhoods: Peachtree Street, Historic Midtown, Atlantic Station, Home Park, Georgia Tech and Technology Square, Loring Heights and Sherwood Forest, among others.
+- Midtown: Encompasses the following neighborhoods: Peachtree Street, Historic Midtown, Atlantic Station, Home Park, Georgia Tech and Technology Square, Loring Heights, and Sherwood Forest, among others.

-- Buckhead, which covers the entire northern fifth of the city (north of I-75 and I-85) and encompasses the following neighborhoods: Chastain Park, Collier Hills/Brookwood Hills, Garden Hills, Lindbergh, West Paces Ferry/Northside, Peachtree Hills, Tuxedo Park and Peachtree Battle, among others.
+- Buckhead: Covers the entire northern fifth of the city (north of I-75 and I-85) and encompasses the following neighborhoods: Chastain Park, Collier Hills/Brookwood Hills, Garden Hills, Lindbergh, West Paces Ferry/Northside, Peachtree Hills, Tuxedo Park and Peachtree Battle, among others.